-- The oxygen purity is above 98%; - The boiling oxygen pressure is above 300 kPa, abs (43.5 psia); - The oxygen product is 20% of the air; - The atmospheric concentration of nitrous oxide is 310 ppb (as is typical in most locations); and - The carbon dioxide concentration is low, i.e., the PPU removes essentially all of the carbon dioxide.
-(The required removal level must be determined during the design, and this varies with boiling oxygen pressure.)
+- The oxygen purity is above 98%; - The boiling oxygen pressure is above 43.5 psia (300 kPa, abs); - The oxygen product is 20% of the air; - The atmospheric concentration of nitrous oxide is 310 ppb (as is typical in most locations); and - The carbon dioxide concentration is low, i.e., the PPU removes essentially all of the carbon dioxide.
+The required removal level shall be determined during the design, and this varies with boiling oxygen pressure.